VanshajR/Quantum-Computing-Programs/README.md

-Codes written as part of quantum computing labs, executed in IBM Quantum Compose
+Codes written as part of quantum computing labs, executed in IBM Quantum Compose, refer to the markdown file in the respective folders.